Fuji GX617 (with 300mm lens)

 There are three major choices in 617 panoramic format, using a 168 x 56mm (3:1 ratio) on 120 or 220 rollfilm.
 These 617 bodies are made by Linhof and Horseman, and formerly by Fuji; while there were previously fixed-lens cameras, each offers a body with several interchangeable lenses.
 They are similar in size, weight, and operation, but each offers different coverage at the long and short ends of the focal length spectrum.

-The Horseman 617 is a fairly new model and I have neither seen nor used it; consequently I have no opinions on it, and it will not be considered in this review.
+The Horseman 617 is a more recent model and I have neither seen nor used it; consequently I have no opinions on it, and it will not be considered in this review.

 Linhof 617SIII (with 180mm lens)